 You've got two large pools at the Akumal, one of which is an activity pool.
 The poolside here comes with luxury hammocks and waiter service offering premium drinks, like juices, cocktails and international drinks

 This place has its own hotel-run kids' clubs providing hours of fun for your little ones, with different activities planned every day.
 Suitable for children aged 4 to 12.

-This restaurant offers traditional Italian specialities.
-Included in your All Inclusive package you get 3 à la carte evening meals.
-This place comes with a dress code, it's sleeves and long trousers for gentlemen.
-Reservation required.
+This restaurant offers traditional Italian dishes.
+You'll get unlimited meals here, but you'll need to reserve a table when you arrive at the hotel.
+This place comes with a dress code, it's sleeves and full-length trousers for gentlemen.
 Highchairs are available.

-Double room sleeps up to 3 adults or 2 adults and 2 children, with 1 king-size, twin or 2 double beds.
+Double room sleeps up to three adults and one child or two adults and two children, with one king-size, twin or two double beds.
 This room comes with a ceiling fan, TV, iron and board on request, coffee facilities, alarm clock and a minibar restocked every other day with beer, water and soft drinks.